Manx language: Revival

 Following the decline in the use of Manx during the 19th century, Yn Çheshaght Ghailckagh (The Manx Language Society) was founded in 1899.
-By the middle of the 20th century, only a few elderly native speakers remained (the last of them, Ned Maddrell, died on 27 December 1974), but by then a scholarly revival had begun and a few people had started teaching it in schools.
+By the mid-20th century, only a few elderly native speakers remained (the last of them, Ned Maddrell, died 27 December 1974), but by then a scholarly revival had begun and a few people had started teaching it in schools.
 The Manx Language Unit was formed in 1992, consisting of three members and headed by Manx Language Officer Brian Stowell, a language activist and fluent speaker, "which was put in charge of all aspects of Manx language teaching and accreditation in schools."
 This led to an increased interest in studying the Manx language and encouraged a renewed sense of ethnic identity.
 The revival of Manx was aided by the recording work done in the 20th century by researchers.
 Most notably, the Irish Folklore Commission was sent in with recording equipment in 1948 by Éamon de Valera.
 Also important in preserving the Manx language was work conducted by the late Brian Stowell, who is considered personally responsible for the current revival of the Manx language.
 The Manx Language Strategy was released in 2017, outlining a five-year plan for the language's continued revitalisation.
 Culture Vannin employs a Manx Language Development Officer (Yn Greinneyder) to encourage and facilitate the use of the language.

 In 2009, UNESCO's Atlas of the World's Languages in Danger declared Manx an extinct language, despite the presence of hundreds of speakers on the Isle of Man.
-Historian and linguist Jennifer Kewley Draskau reacted to this declaration, saying that saying that "Unesco ought to know better than to declare Manx a dead language.
+Historian and linguist Jennifer Kewley Draskau reacted to this declaration, stating "Unesco ought to know better than to declare Manx a dead language.
 There are hundreds of speakers of Manx and while people are able to have productive conversations in the language then it is very much alive and well."
 Since then, UNESCO's classification of the language has changed to "critically endangered".

 In the 2011 census, 1,823 out of 80,398 Isle of Man residents, or 2.27% of the population, claimed to have knowledge of Manx, an increase of 134 people from the 2001 census.
 These individuals were spread roughly uniformly over the island: in Douglas 566 people professed an ability to speak, read or write Manx; 179 in Peel, 146 in Onchan, and 149 in Ramsey.

 Traditional Manx given names have experienced a marked resurgence on the island, especially Moirrey and Voirrey (Mary), Illiam (William), Orry (from the Manx king Godred Crovan of Norse origin), Breeshey/Breesha (Bridget), Aalish/Ealish (Alice), Juan (Jack), Ean (John), Joney (Joan), Fenella (Fionnuala), Pherick (Patrick) and Freya (from the Norse goddess) remain popular.